GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

 This is a sample app using the HBase native API to interact with Cloud Bigtable.

-## Install

-You can Install the dependencies using maven.

-First download the Cloud Bigtable client library and install it in your maven
-repository:

-    $ gsutil -m cp -R gs://cloud-bigtable-eap .
-    $ cd cloud-bigtable-eap/jars/current/
-    $ mvn install:install-file -Dfile=bigtable-hbase-0.1.3.jar \
-        -DgroupId=bigtable-client \
-        -DartifactId=bigtable-hbase \
-        -Dversion=0.1.3 -Dpackaging=jar -DgeneratePom=true

-Then you can clone the repository and build the sample:

-    $ git clone git@github.com:GoogleCloudPlatform/cloud-bigtable-examples.git
-    $ cd cloud-bigtable-examples/java/simple-cli
-    $ mvn install

 ## Provision a Bigtable Cluster

 In order to provision a Cloud Bigtable cluster you will first need to create a